 As I mentioned in the benefits of public water, there are hundreds of options for producing filtered tap water at home.

 Two of the most popular choices for purification are reverse osmosis systems and distillers.
-Both reverse osmosis and distillation can remove more than 99.9% of all TDS (total dissolved solids) from drinking water.
+Both reverse osmosis and distillation can remove more up to 99.9% of all TDS (total dissolved solids) from drinking water.
 This makes them a great option for anyone looking to drink the purest public drinking water without having to pay more for water from a bottle.

 There are plenty of water filter systems that aren’t quite as effective as purification, but can still remove the most common contaminants from public water.
 Countertop filters, pitcher water systems, under-sink filters and whole home water systems all offer a high level of filtration, with the best systems being capable of producing the same high quality of water you’d find in plastic bottles.

 Of course, water systems that filter or purify your home’s water come at a cost, but most are more affordable to buy and maintain than bottled water.

 🆚 Tap Water vs Bottled Water: Which is Better?

 Both might have their pros and cons, but in my eyes, there’s an obvious winner in this tap water and bottled water battle: tap water.